How Well Do Latent World Models Understand Partially Observable Safety Constraints?: How Can We Quantify Constraint Observability in Latent Spaces?

-We report our results in Table~\ref{tab:ol_imag}.
-While the average classification accuracy does degrade with a less informative input modality, even \wmrgb~(HW) is able to perform relatively accurate safety classification ($F_1$ score of $0.90$).
-To further investigate the nature of any misclassifications, we visualize in Figure \ref{fig:hw_ol} a ground-truth observation trajectory where the robot actively \change{lifts the wax plate.} We compare the true observations to the open-loop world model's imaginations, given the action sequence of \change{lifting} the pan, for both \wmrgb~ and \wmmm.
-We notice that while both models are able to visually predict \change{lifting the pan, \wmrgb~falsely imagines that this leads to a safety violation.} In other words, the latent representation \change{of \wmrgb~\textit{has a weaker understanding how actions correlate with downstream safety outcomes}}.
+\para{Results} We report our results in Table~\ref{tab:ol_imag}.
+While the aggregate classification accuracy is high for all settings and methods, we find that the multimodal world model has significantly higher accuracy on samples where both world models disagree.
+To further investigate the nature of any misclassifications, we visualize, in Figure \ref{fig:hw_ol}, a trajectory where the robot actively lifts the wax plate.
+We compare the true observations to the open-loop world model's imaginations, given the action sequence of lifting the pan for both the RGB and MM world model.
+We notice that while both models are able to predict visual changes, \wmrgb~falsely imagines that this action sequence leads to a safety violation.
+In other words, the latent representation of \wmrgb~\textit{has a weaker understanding of how actions correlate with downstream safety outcomes}.